 The tax form may have implications for your other taxes in the following ways.

-If you declare amounts abroad these may be included in the Spanish estate taxes.
-If the amounts abroad exceed 500 000 euros it is quite probable that the person would need to file a tax return for estate tax.
+If you declare amounts abroad these may be included in the Spanish Wealth taxes.
+If the amounts abroad exceed 500 000 euros it is quite probable that the person would need to file a tax return for Wealth tax.

 If the assets declared in the Modelo incur some form of income, for example dividends from shares or interest from accounts, this would be taxable income in Spain for residents.
 As a resident in Spain you are responsible for declaring your global income, for example rents obtained from property abroad.
 You might later be able to claim back tax from one of the countries according to a double taxation treaty.